Professorial Staff - Strings

-Since her debut in 2012 with Mariinsky Theatre Orchestra conducted by Valery Gergiev, Lana Trotovsek appeared with some of the world’s finest orchestras.
-In 2014, she toured with the Moscow Soloists and Yuri Bashmet, and she recently performed Prokofiev’s Violin Concerto No.1 with the London Symphony Orchestra under Gianandrea Noseda.
-Her 2015-16 schedule included performances with Orchestra Teatro Verdi under Tan Dun, as well as playing with the Slovenian, Shanghai, Sarajevo, and Zagreb Philharmonic Orchestras, the RTV Slovenia, the Kalamazoo Symphony Orchestra and the Chamber Orchestra of Philadelphia, where she was described as “an emerging voice to watch” by Philadelphia Inquirer.
+Since her debut in 2012 with Mariinsky Theatre Orchestra conducted by Valery Gergiev, Lana Trotovšek has appeared with some of the world’s finest orchestras.
+In 2014, she toured with Moscow Soloists and Yuri Bashmet, and she recently performed Prokofiev’s Violin Concerto No.1 with The London Symphony Orchestra under Gianandrea Noseda.
+Her 2015-16 schedule included performances with Orchestra Teatro Verdi under Tan Dun, as well as playing with the Slovenian, Shanghai, Sarajevo, and Zagreb Philharmonic Orchestras, the RTV Slovenia, the Kalamazoo Symphony Orchestra and The Chamber Orchestra of Philadelphia, where she was described as “an emerging voice to watch” by Philadelphia Inquirer.

 From 2006-2011, she was a member of the Greenwich Piano Trio with cellist Stjepan Hauser and pianist Yoko Misumi.
 They won the Solti Foundation Award, The Tunnell Trust Award and other first prizes in chamber music competitions across Europe.
 They were guided by the Beaux Arts Trio cellist Bernard Greenhouse and pianist Menahem Pressler as well as Stephen Kovachevich.

-Lana Trotovsek lives in London and is a Professor at the Trinity Laban Conservatoire of Music and Dance, where she completed her postgraduate studies in 2009.
+Lana Trotovšek lives in London and is a professor at Trinity Laban Conservatoire of Music and Dance, where she completed her postgraduate studies in 2009.
 She maintains close ties to her home country, where she performs regularly, and is a visiting assistant Professor at the Academy of Music in Ljubljana.
 She plays the 1750 Pietro Antonio dalla Costa violin.